sf-wdi-24/rails_bog_app/README.md

 Creature.create({name: "Darth Vader", description: "Father of Luke"})
 ```

-Run ` rake db:seed` in Terminal.
+Run `rake db:seed` in Terminal (not inside rails console!).
 Note that the seed file will also get run every time you `rake db:reset` to reset your database.

 ### 8. Creatures index view